How to Unblock a Shower Drain Without Chemicals

 Step 4: Wait

-Take about 30 minutes while the mixture works its magic.
+Take about 30 minutes while the mixture is at work.
 You should hear some fizzing and bubbling, which means it’s working!

-Remove the cover carefully and flush it out with hot water.
-This should help clear any remaining debris and allow your water to flow smoothly again.
+Remove the cover with care and flush it with boiling water.
+This should help clear any remaining debris and get your water flowing smoother.

 Method 2: Wire Hanger

-Straighten a wire hanger to the greatest extent as you can while leaving one end in its original shape.
+Straighten out the wire hanger as far as you can, but leave one end with its original shape.

-Make a hook that is small at the top of the wire that you just straightened.
+Create a small hook at the end of the wire you straightened out.

 Step 3: Go fishing for hair and Debris

 Place the hook in the drain and look to look for hair and debris.
-Pull out anything that comes up.
+Take out whatever comes up.

 Method 3: Wet/Dry Vacuum

-If you own dry or wet vacuums it could be for you:
+If you own dry or wet vacuums the following method may be suitable for you:

 Step 1.
 Set the Vacuum

-Set the vacuum on "liquids" (or "wet" mode.
+Set the vacuum in "liquids" and "wet" mode.

-Cover drains that are overflowing with duct tape or a wet cloth to ensure maximum suction power.
+Cover drains that are overflowing with duct tape or a moist cloth to ensure the highest suction power.

 Attach the hose to your drain, creating an air-tight seal.